khanalrahul/OnlineAuction/README.md

 </p>

 ## About Laravel
+This project is made using the Laravel Framework.
+Online Auction System is the live system that tracks the items in auction and probides the platform for live buying and selling.

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: